AveryJD/project-nhl-player-cards/README.md

 ### Step 1: Collect & Clean Data
 This step scrapes and stores all raw data required for rankings and card generation.

-Open utils/constants.py and set the seasons you want to process (in the format 'YYYY-YYYY', ex: '2024-2025'):
+Open utils/constants.py and set the seasons you want to process (ideally have at least three consecutive seasons in the format 'YYYY-YYYY', ex: '2024-2025'):
 ```python
 # Seasons to scrape stats and bio data for
 DATA_SEASONS = ['2024-2025', '2023-2024', '2022-2023', '2021-2022', '2020-2021', '2019-2020',